jpfairbanks/hpc6220/writeup.md

 problems when the scan operation is something that has a high variance in run time.
 However for arithmetic operations this should not be an issue.

+There are implementation differences between the Python2 and Python3 interpreters.
+One difference that I found to impact performance is the fact that the zip builtin, which takes two sequences and bindes them together into one sequence of pairs, makes a list in Python2 but a generator in Python3.
+This leads to a slowdown in `SCAN` because the phase where the offsets are computed and passed to the phase that propagates the offsets, uses a zip in order to interface with the process pool.
+This is one of the small features of Python that makes writing High Performance Code less straightforward than in C. In order to crank out the fastest Python code you must be aware about how the builtin functions and data structures are implemented.

 ## Pack
 The pack opertion uses the primitive scan in order to identify the final indices of the data in the packed output.
 Since we are using a partitioned approach we do not need the indices to be propagated